452init/Mosquito_Risk_Predictor/README.md

 # Mosquito Risk Predictor

 A full-stack web application that estimates mosquito activity risk for any city based on real-time weather and forecast data.
 Enter a city name, and the app geocodes the location, fetches weather from the Weather AI API, computes a risk score (0–3), and returns actionable recommendations.
+The main aim of the application is to reduce the risk of getting Malaria through mosquito bites.
+The Malaria menace has been one of the biggest bottleneck in most African cities for a very long time.
+With the application in plac, such cases can be reduced through smart prevention measures.

 ## Features